MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: METHODOLOGY

 \subsection{Confidence based Memory Retrieval}

-The pipeline of memory retrieval on EMN is shown in Fig.~\ref{fig:overview-d}.
-After the input features of an instance are fed to the entrance nodes and propagated in the network, the $i^{th}$ node will receive the memory signal $\hat{m}_i$ as Eq (\ref{eq3-1-5}) and retrieve its memory unit to gain the conditional probability inference as follows:

-Here $Q(\hat{m}_i|y=k)$ indicates the fuzzy memory distribution (Eq (\ref{eq9})) achieved at the memory storage stage.
+The pipeline of memory retrieval on MemFlow is shown in Fig.~\ref{fig:overview-d}.
+After the input features of an instance are fed to the entrance nodes and propagated in the network, the $i^{th}$ node will receive the memory signal $\hat{m}_i$ as Eq (\ref{eq3-1-5}) and retrieve its memory unit to gain the conditional probability inference as follows: Here $Q(\hat{m}_i|y=k)$ indicates the fuzzy memory distribution (Eq (\ref{eq9})) achieved at the memory storage stage.
 The most likely class label predicted by the $i^{th}$ node is

 The confidence of the node to make the prediction can be defined as the likelihood of the memory signal as follows:

 The final decision of the whole network is defined as the confidence-based fusion of the predictions of all neurons: